 Beginning Monday, Dec.
 2: A new, weekly support group led by survivors trained in peer support for anyone affected by 1 October

-If you were affected by 1 October and live in the Las Vegas Valley, you are invited to join this new peer support group happening weekly, on Monday evenings from 6-7:30 p.m.
+If you were affected by 1 October, you are invited to join this new peer support group happening weekly, on Monday evenings from 6-7:30 p.m.

 This is a free, peer-led NAMI (National Alliance on Mental Illness) Connection Route 91 Support Group and is specifically for any adult who has been impacted by 1 October.
 NAMI support groups are unique because they follow a structured model and are led by trained volunteers who’ve been there.
 The group encourages empathy, productive discussion and a sense of community for the opportunity to gain hope and feel a sense of connection.
 Members will benefit from other’s experiences and discover their own inner strength in a non-judgmental space.

 This NAMI Connection Support Group is specifically for those impacted by Route 91 and will help you:

 - Embrace humor as healthy

 - Accept that we cannot solve every problem

 - Expect a better future in a realistic way

 For specific questions about this group (such as platform used, location information, cancellation inquiries, and more), email: email@example.com.

 For general questions about this group (whether it’s right for you, what a peer support group is), email firstname.lastname@example.org.